pctimhk/heic-to-jpeg/README.md

 Enhance and support the following feature
 1. separate input and output folder
-2. output folder keep the folder structure or output in root folder
+2. output the file as same as input folder structure

 Based on https://github.com/monostream/tifig